backup5g/rocketcast/README.md

 <h2 id="about">😀 About </h2>

 Rocketcast is a beautiful podcast player made with only HTML, CSS and JavaScript.

-This project reuses the player I built in my [audio player repository ](https://github.com/lucioeiras/audio-player)
+This project reuses the player I built in my [audio-player repository ](https://github.com/lucioeiras/audio-player).

+You can test the site [here](http://lucioeiras.github.io/rocketcast).

 <h2 id="techs">🚀 Technologies </h2>